osprey-dcs/sec-procedure/setupacquire.md

 It is necessary to repeat Recovery and Troubleshooting after any chassis is power cycled or otherwise reset.

-It is recommended to repeat [Recovery and Troubleshooting](powerupdown.md) at the start of each day on which records will be collected.
+It is recommended to repeat Recovery and Troubleshooting at the start of each day on which records will be collected.

 ## Loading Configuration

-Configuration should be loaded prior to any Acqusition run, and may be re-loaded at any time afterwards.
+Configuration should be loaded prior to any Acquisition run, and may be re-loaded at any time afterwards.

 Be aware that a re-load involves pulsing all AC/DC coupling